singhdivyank/Quantum/Quantum Keys/readme.md

 Finally, Bob and Alice share a random sample of their keys, and if the samples match, they can be sure (to a small margin of error) that their transmission is successful

-# Qunatum Key exchange
+# Quantum Key exchange

-Qunatum key distribution exploits certain properties of quantum states to ensure its security.
+Quantum key distribution exploits certain properties of quantum states to ensure its security.
 There are several different approaches but they can be divided into two main categories - [Prepare and Measure protocols](https://www.nature.com/articles/srep35032#:~:text=The%20prepare%2Dand%2Dmeasure%20BB84,photon%20is%20transferred%20to%20Bob.) and [Entanglement based protocols](https://www.researchgate.net/publication/261447480_An_entanglement-based_quantum_key_distribution_protocol)

 # Qiskit implementation